 Professional Development and Support for Mentors

 Professional development for teachers and mentors in the online learning environment must be a high priority for the success of online learners.
 Educators and mentors in online environments have unique learning needs that require additional pedagogy awareness and practice to meet the needs of their students and establish their own understanding of the online format and instructional delivery.
 Research indicates that professional development for teachers and mentors must be ongoing, specific, and relevant to the K-12 online learning and mentoring format, personalized for the individual, and modeled in its instruction.
 School and district administrators lay the groundwork for a successful virtual learning environment for staff and students by incorporating professional development opportunities in their annual planning and by being aware of and sharing a variety of free resources.
 SETDA’s Transformative Digital Learning: A Guide to Implementation may prove a valuable resource in understanding the context of and recommendations for technology policies and practices related to creating a successful online learning environment.
-In addition, Michigan Virtual offers support, resources, and professional development opportunities for mentors (regardless of the provider the school or district uses), including Mentor Fundamentals: A Guide for Mentoring Online Learners available as a free download and the online mentor community which is available through Michigan Virtual’s professional learning portal to anyone interested in connecting with those who are a primary source of support to online learners.
+In addition, Michigan Virtual offers support, resources, and professional development opportunities for mentors (regardless of the provider the school or district uses), including the Mentor Guide to Online Learning and the online mentor community which is available through Michigan Virtual’s professional learning portal to anyone interested in connecting with those who are a primary source of support to online learners.
 Additional mentor resources and opportunities are available on the Michigan Virtual Mentor page.